h-havenga/jekyll/linux.md

 installed Debian somewhere there and after changing it to testing I was hooked.
 The system was more stable than any release I ever had.
 Currently have computers running Debian testing, a Dell E6220 with Gnome 3 and a small Acer Netbook with Mate I use when I travel.
-Both systems have not let me down and despite the testing tag both have been very stable.
+Despite the testing tag both systems have been very stable.

 ![linux]({{ "/assets/images/random/linux.png" | absolute_url }})